hel1o-wor1d/docker-xray/README.md

 ##  Environment variables:
-If you want to completely custom a config file, just copy the content of the config file and set it to a variable CONFIG.
+If you want to completely custom a config file, just copy the content of the config file and set it to a variable:
+CONFIG : the content of the config file.
 For example:
 ```
 {